Preston-Cook/lfc-stuff/README.md

 *Step 1*

-Go to [Python's Official Website](https://www.python.org/downloads/) and download the latest version of python on your machine.
+Go to [Python's Official Website](https://www.python.org/downloads/) and download the latest version of Python on your machine.